All Episodes

 And Mexico's still around, Texas shoreline's still around.

-It was we recover.
+It was, we recover.

 New York Times.

-And this is uh the Washington Post.
+And this is the Washington Post.

 Oil from the BP blowout is degrading rapidly in the warm waters of the Gulf of Mexico, becoming increasingly difficult to find on the surface.

-We know that a significant amount of the oil is dispersed and been biodegraded by naturally occurring bacteria.
+NOAA director Jane Lubchenko said, We know that a significant amount of the oil has dispersed and been biodegraded by naturally occurring bacteria.

 Mother Nature again.